CME211/notes/lecture-11/lecture-11.md

 ## C/C++ memory model

-* All data in your application is stored in the same physical memory

 * The memory used by each application is logically divided into the *stack* and the *heap*

+* Both, stack and heap memory are stored on the same physical device.

 ## Stack